-Plaintiff also alleged various other Class and PAGA claims, such as the failure to reimburse business expenses, failure to timely pay all wages owed upon termination, and other claims related to the alleged violations mentioned above.
-However, Defendants argued that these other claims, as well as the "derivative" claims, have no merit.
-(Mankin Decl. ¶ 22).
+Plaintiff also alleged various other Class and PAGA claims, such as the failure to timely pay all wages each period and upon separation of employment, in violation of Labor Code §§ 201 - 204.
+However, Defendant argued that these other claims, as well as the "derivative" claims, have no merit.
+(Mankin Decl. ¶ 23).